Frequently Asked Questions About Optional Practical Training for F-1 Students

 That depends on your plans.
 Practical training must begin no later than 60 days following your program completion date.

 Applying for practical training is a two-step process.
-You must first make application to the International Student Advisor’s office, and then mail your application to USCIS to obtain an Employment Authorization Document (EAD) card.
+You must first make application to the International Student Advisor’s office, and then mail your application to USCIS to obtain an Employment Authorization Document Card (EAC).
 Once USCIS approves your OPT application, it is not possible to cancel the practical training authorization.
 Therefore, any unused time will be lost.

 No!
 OPT authorization is only for employment related to your field of study.
 Working in an unrelated job is a serious violation of your F-1 status.
 Do not put your legal status at risk.

-Yes, please bring in your EAD card to the ISA office so that a photocopy can be made for your file.
-Please Note: Employment cannot begin until the date authorized for practical training on the EAD and you have your EAD card “in hand”.
+Yes, please bring in your EAC to the ISA office so that a photocopy can be made for your file.
+Please Note: Employment cannot begin until the date authorized for practical training on the EAC and you have your EAC “in hand”.
 You will also need to update the ISA office on your employment status.
 You are not permitted to be unemployed for longer than 90 days while on OPT.

 YES!
 You must file for an extension if you will not graduate before the program of study completion date on page 1, section 5 on your SEVIS I-20.
 The OPT end date is only related to the OPT employment authorization.
 These are two separate issues.